rochars/wavefile/README.md

 This website uses **wavefile** to create the files.
 The effects are provided by other libraries.

-Some bit depths may not be supported by your browser, like 32-bit floating point or 64-bit floating point (WaveFile is used just to create the files, not play them).
+Some bit depths may not be supported by your browser, like 32-bit floating point or 64-bit floating point (WaveFile is used just to create the files, not to play them).

 ## Use
 ```javascript